What is the average size of engagement ring diamond center?

 The true beauty of a diamond is revealed when it rests on the well-manicured finger of a lovely woman or on the well-shaped neck of a beautiful lady.
 The shape of the diamond ring or the settings on a necklace varies with the cut of the stone, and in this article, we will be discussing one of the most popular cuts in diamond, the Asscher Cut.
 This brings us to the question - "What is an Asscher Cut Diamond?"

 Asscher Cut Diamonds emerged to become an integral part of antique jewelry.
 They were designed and created by the Asscher Brothers of Holland's Asscher Diamond Company in 1902, hence the name.
-The Asscher brothers were at the time famous for cutting the world's largest stone, the Cullinan stone weighing 3106 carats.
+The Asscher brothers were at the time famous for cutting the world's largest stone, the Cullinan stone, weighing in at 3,106 carats.

-The interest in engagement rings Asscher soared in popularity once again in the early 2000s.
-So after about a period of about a hundred years, the Asscher engagement rings are in huge demand, and they are now available in the market, with more brilliance, and with more precision in their cuts.
+With an interest in engagement rings, Asscher soared in popularity once again in the early 2000s.
+So after about a period of about a hundred years, the Asscher engagement rings are in huge demand, and they are now available on the market with more brilliance, and with more precision in their cuts.
 The original Asscher stone had a distinctive cut that lent a dramatic look to them, and women loved them as engagement rings.

 Evaluating the shape, color, and clarity of the Asscher Cut Diamond